Brooklyn subway shooter who wounded 10 gets life in prison

 The attack followed a string of violent crimes in America's largest metropolitan transit system, including instances of commuters being pushed onto subway tracks.

-James, who was apprehended in Manhattan's East Village neighborhood 30 hours after the attack on a Manhattan-bound N train, confessed to the crimes before a judge in January.
+James, who was apprehended in Manhattan's East Village neighbourhood 30 hours after the attack on a Manhattan-bound N train, confessed to the crimes before a judge in January.

 His attorneys had sought an 18-year sentence, according to court documents.